What is Read With Me?

 How Does It Work?

-R.E.A.D. utilizes registered therapy animals that have been trained and tested for health, safety, appropriate skills and temperament.
+Read With Me utilizes registered therapy animals that have been trained and tested for health, safety, appropriate skills, and temperament.
 When these animals come to hear children read, it’s fun and that makes all the difference!

 But Why Dogs?